Rory Dames

 Rory Dames Jr. (born February 10, 1973) is an American soccer coach who most recently was the head coach of the Chicago Red Stars in the National Women's Soccer League (NWSL).
 He is the owner and former president of Chicago Eclipse Select, a youth soccer club in suburban Chicago.
-In 2023 Dames was banned for life from the NWSL because of misconduct concerning players in his charge.
+In 2023 Dames was banned for life from the NWSL because of alleged misconduct concerning players in his charge.

 Early life

 Dames was born and raised in Chicago, Illinois.
 He played soccer at St. Viator High School in the suburb of Arlington Heights, where he graduated in 1991.
 He attended Saint Louis University and played for the men's soccer team.
 In four seasons, Dames made 52 appearances as a defender, scoring one goal and recording 3 assists.
 Dames then joined the Rockford Raptors for one professional season.

 Managerial career

 Dames was the director of coaching and player development for Chicago Eclipse Select, which consisted of three teams when the Illinois native took over.
 The club has more than 50 male and female teams, and more than 750 players ranging in age from 8 to 19.
-The club produced players who have earned Division I scholarships, professional contracts and roster spots on all levels of the U.S. women’s national teams.
+The club produced players who have earned Division I scholarships, professional contracts and roster spots on all levels of the U.S. women's national teams.

 Dames began coaching the Chicago Red Stars in 2011, reaching the WPSL finals and losing in overtime.
-In 2013 the Chicago Red Stars began playing in the National Women’s Soccer League.
+In 2013 the Chicago Red Stars began playing in the National Women's Soccer League.

 For four consecutive years, 2015 to 2018, Dames coached the Red Stars to National Women's Soccer League postseason playoffs, losing in the semi-finals on each occasion.
-In 2019, Dames and the Red Stars defeated the Portland Thorns 1-0 to advance to the NWSL Championship for the first time in team history, where they eventually fell to North Carolina Courage 4-0.
-In 2021, the Red Stars again advanced to the NWSL Championship held in Louisville but lost to the Washington Spirit 2-1.
+In 2019, Dames and the Red Stars defeated the Portland Thorns 1–0 to advance to the NWSL Championship for the first time in team history, where they eventually fell to North Carolina Courage 4–0.
+In 2021, the Red Stars again advanced to the NWSL Championship held in Louisville but lost to the Washington Spirit 2–1.

 On November 22, 2021, the Red Stars announced that Dames had resigned.
 In February 2022, Red Stars owner Arnim Whisler, stated Dames was allowed to resign because it “didn’t have any reason to believe that there was a safety issue in our environment.”
 Whisler noted that if Dames did not resign, he would have been terminated.